Noam-Aviad/music_api_tools/README.md

 lyricsgenius

+Get the API keys (as explained in these links: [Spotify](https://medium.com/@maxtingle/getting-started-with-spotifys-api-spotipy-197c3dc6353b) and [Genius](https://melaniewalsh.github.io/Intro-Cultural-Analytics/04-Data-Collection/07-Genius-API.html)) and place them in the keys.txt file.

 ## Description:

 This module uses the spotipy and lyricsgenius libaries to provide a simple way to gather data from the Spotify and Genius API's, and to modify Spotify playlists.